• Skip to primary navigation

 These chocolaty bite-sized gluten free brownie bites are the perfect dessert anytime you are craving chocolate.
 This gluten free dairy free brownie bites recipes makes little brownies that can easily be decorated for the holidays, or enjoyed plain!

-a decorated brownie bite on a white plate next to a cup of coffee
+A Christmas tree decorated brownie bite on a white plate next to a cup of coffee.

 Get ready for holiday entertaining with these delicious chocolaty mini gluten free brownie bites.
 They are moist and full of chocolate flavors.
 I used my most popular gluten free brownie recipe to create this fun holiday version!